carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 That said, LLVM does make extensive use of a hand-rolled form of RTTI that use templates like `isa<>, cast<>, and dyn_cast<> <ProgrammersManual.html#isa>`_.
-This form of RTTI is opt-in and can be added to any class.
+This form of RTTI is opt-in and can be
+:doc:`added to any class <HowToSetUpLLVMStyleRTTI>`.
 It is also substantially more efficient than ``dynamic_cast<>``.

 .. _static constructor: